Roger Federer hopes to return to ‘100 per cent’ fitness in time for Wimbledon

 The 39-year-old Swiss, with 20 Grand Slam titles to his name, told a press conference on Sunday: “I’m very happy to be back playing a tournament again.
 It’s been a long time.
 I never thought it would take this long.”

-Federer, who is a three-time champion in Doha but has not competed there since 2012, will face either British number one and sometime practice partner Dan Evans or Frenchman Jeremy Chardy in his first match, with the latest tennis sports betting odds ahead of the tournament ready to view.
+Federer, who is a three-time champion in Doha but has not competed there since 2012, will face either British number one and sometime practice partner Dan Evans or Frenchman Jeremy Chardy in his first match.

 He added: “Obviously at this moment I feel like it’s just about ‘let’s see how matches go, let’s see how training goes with all the top guys and professional players, not just sparring partners’.
 I was playing a lot of two-on-ones the last few months and so forth.